ILIAS-eLearning/ILIAS/docs/configuration/install.md

 apt install apache2 libapache2-mod-php php php-gd php-xsl php-imagick php-curl php-mysql php-soap php-ldap composer
 ```

-Create a directory for the html sources (e.g. `/var/www/ilias`) which is referenced in the apache2 vhost (the apache2 vhost will use `/var/www/ilias/public`) and also a directory outside the web servers docroot (e.g. `/var/www/files`) for files stored by ILIAS.
+Create a directory for the html sources (e.g. `/var/www/ilias`) which is referenced in the apache2 vhost (the apache2 vhost will use `/var/www/ilias/public`) and also a directory outside the web server's docroot (e.g. `/var/www/files`) for files stored by ILIAS.
 Make sure that the web server user is the owner of the files and directories that were created by changing the group and owner to `www-data` (on Debian/Ubuntu), `apache` (on RHEL) or `wwwrun` (on SLES).

 In addition to the file folder, ILIAS also needs a place to create the log files